Lecture hours: Friday, 8:30 - 11:30

 - A. Goyal, F. Bonchi, and K. V.S.
 Lakshmanan.
 A Data-Based approach to Social Influence Maximization.
 In PVLDB, 2012

-Lecture XX: Core decomposition in graphs
+[March 23] Lecture 8A: Core decomposition in networks and applications

 Core decomposition and algorithms.
 Applications in dense subgraph detection, community detection, identification of influential spreaders and NLP.